-When you open a vector file (Illustrator, EPS, or PDF) in Photoshop, it will be rasterized (converted to a raster graphic).
-The Import PDF dialog box lets you determine exactly how to rasterize the file.
-The default values in this box are defined by the contents of the file that you're opening.
+When you open a vector file (Illustrator, EPS, or PDF) in Photoshop, it is rasterized (converted to a raster graphic).
+The Import PDF dialog box allows you to determine exactly what and how to rasterize the file.
+The default values in this box are defined by the contents of the file you're opening.